Writing scientific articles for Scopus journals

 4. Formation of a list of mandatory publications in the defense of candidate and doctoral dissertations.

-Some facts about Scopus
+A few facts about Scopus

 1. The Scopus system began its work in 2004.
 Its permanent owner is Elsevier.